microsoft/go/eng/doc/fips/UserGuide.md

 `rand` is not used.

-`hash` can be one of the following values: crypto.MD5, crypto.MD5SHA1, crypto.SHA1, crypto.SHA224, crypto.SHA256, rypto.SHA384, or crypto.SHA512.
+`hash` must be one of the following values: crypto.MD5, crypto.MD5SHA1, crypto.SHA1, crypto.SHA224, crypto.SHA256, rypto.SHA384, or crypto.SHA512.
 Else SignPKCS1v15 will fail.

 `hashed` must be the result of hashing a message using a FIPS compliant hashing algorithm.
 If this invariant is not met, Sign won't be FIPS compliant but still will sign the message.